Solving Non-linear Least Squares

 \[\Delta x^* = -R^{-1}Q^\top f\]

-DENSE_NORMAL_CHOLESKY & SPARSE_NORMAL_CHOLESKY
+DENSE_NORMAL_CHOLESKY

-Large non-linear least square problems are usually sparse.
-In such cases, using a dense QR factorization is inefficient.
-Let \(H = R^\top R\) be the Cholesky factorization of the normal equations, where \(R\) is an upper triangular matrix, then the solution to (8) is given by
+Let \(H = R^\top R\) be the Cholesky factorization of the normal equations, where \(R\) is an upper triangular matrix, then the solution to (9) is given by

 \[\Delta x^* = R^{-1} R^{-\top} g.\]

 The observant reader will note that the \(R\) in the Cholesky factorization of \(H\) is the same upper triangular matrix \(R\) in the QR factorization of \(J\).
 Since \(Q\) is an orthonormal matrix, \(J=QR\) implies that \(J^\top J = R^\top Q^\top Q R = R^\top R\).
-There are two variants of Cholesky factorization – sparse and dense.

-SPARSE_NORMAL_CHOLESKY, as the name implies performs a sparse Cholesky factorization of the normal equations.
-This leads to substantial savings in time and memory for large sparse problems.
 The use of this linear solver requires that Ceres is compiled with support for at least one of:

-1. SuiteSparse
+1. SuiteSparse (SUITE_SPARSE).

-2. Apple’s Accelerate framework.
+2. Apple’s Accelerate framework (ACCELERATE_SPARSE).

-3. Eigen’s sparse linear solvers.
+3. Eigen’s sparse linear solvers (EIGEN_SPARSE).

 CGNR